 Given annually, Penguin Hall’s Ruby Boyer Miller Scholarship, is awarded to an incoming student who demonstrates a profound commitment to her education, who values self-growth, and uses her education to make a positive impact on the lives of those around her.
 Named for the woman who in 1929 built the original house that is the center of the campus, Ruby Miller demonstrated initiative and daring for a female at that time in history.
 The Ruby Boyer Miller award is only available to students who apply during the early admission period, and the winner receives a $5000 award that is renewable for four years.

 Dean of Academics Jan Healy recognized Tara’s potential through the application, recommendation, and interview process.
 As Tara said in her application “My favorite class is science, and I have always loved labs and learning more about the world.
 We have learned so much already, but there is still so much to learn.”
 Tara is already clear on her future and will study either Marine Biology or Astronomy.
 Though science is very important to her, Tara has succeeded in all aspects of her learning, including world languages and writing.
 At the end of the school day, Tara sings and acts in her school plays.

-APH Director of Admissions Dean Tsouvalas said “Dawley’s award is well-deserved and speaks to her commitment and enthusiasm for her education.
+APH Director of Admissions Dean Tsouvalas said “Tara’s award is well-deserved and speaks to her commitment and enthusiasm for her education.
 She is not only a strong student but is a kind and generous individual.
 The Academy at Penguin Hall feels very fortunate to welcome Tara to the school in September.”